yurika-s/COMP2084/README.md

  -> It has already been implemented in Assignment 2
 - On your Index views, anonymous users can view the list of data but cannot see the Create, Edit, or Delete links

-- Enable Social Authentication with Google
+- Enabled Social Authentication with Google